Site icon IVF Conceptions

 Gestational Surrogacy Cost Breakdown

-Starting a surrogacy journey is exciting but can also be costly.
+Starting a surrogacy journey is exciting, but it can also be costly.
 The total cost for gestational surrogacy in the U.S. ranges from $110,000 to $230,000.
 Knowing the different costs helps parents plan and budget better.

 Surrogacy agencies are key in the process, charging between $20,000 to $40,000.
 These fees cover matching parents with a surrogate, case management, and legal and medical coordination.